naturalengland/Seabird_PVA_Tool/README.md

 http://publications.naturalengland.org.uk/publication/4926995073073152

-The online version of the tool can be accessed via this link:
+The online version of the tool can be accessed via this link (works best in Chrome):

 http://ec2-54-229-75-12.eu-west-1.compute.amazonaws.com/shiny/seabirds/